GSP

 Tells libcurl to disable certificate revocation checks for those SSL backends where such behavior is present.
 This option is only supported for Schannel (the native Windows SSL library), with an exception in the case of Windows' Untrusted Publishers block list which it seems cannot be bypassed.
 (Added in 7.44.0)

 Tells libcurl to not accept "partial" certificate chains, which it otherwise does by default.
-This option is only supported for OpenSSL and will fail the certificate verification if the chain ends with an intermediate certificate and not with a root cert.
+This option is only supported for OpenSSL and fails the certificate verification if the chain ends with an intermediate certificate and not with a root cert.
 (Added in 7.68.0)

 Tells libcurl to ignore certificate revocation checks in case of missing or offline distribution points for those SSL backends where such behavior is present.
 This option is only supported for Schannel (the native Windows SSL library).
 If combined with CURLSSLOPT_NO_REVOKE, the latter takes precedence.
 (Added in 7.70.0)